CynicalJedi/DAOC-UI-Chooser/README.md

 # DAOC-UI-Chooser
 DAOC UI Chooser

 Updated UI Chooser (Based on BobsUI).

-Inclused all the required fixed so everything works with the latest DAOC patch (1.123)
+Includes all the required fixes so everything works with the latest DAOC patch (1.123)

+** Note: The internal screen shots are NOT updated but all 80+ pperdoll.bmp files have now been updated. **

 ## Download